hotosm/raw-data-api/docs/src/installation/configurations.md

 Follow following navigation to generate tokens :
   - Your profile section > User settings > API Tokens

-API Tokens have expiry , It is `important to update API Tokens manually each year` for hosted api service !
+API Tokens have expiry date, It is `important to update API Tokens manually each year` for hosted api service !

 ## Which Service uses which settings?